How to Avoid Fighting Rust Borrow Checker

 - Algebraic data type (e.g.

 Option,Result) helps avoid creating illegal data from the source.
-Using ADT data require pattern match all cases, avoiding forgetting handling one case. (except when using escape hatch likeunwrap()). - Mutable borrow exclusiveness prevents iterator invalidation.
-And it reduces bugs caused by accidental mutation.
+Using ADT data require pattern match all cases, avoiding forgetting handling one case (except when using escape hatch likeunwrap()). - Rust reduces bugs caused by unwanted accidental mutation.

 - Explicit